Numerical solution of the Boltzmann equation with S-model collision integral using tensor decompositions: Discrete velocity method

 \section{Discrete velocity method}

 In this paper, we use a variant of the discrete velocity method described in \cite{titarev2010jvm}, \cite{titarev2016openmp}, \cite{Titarev201417}.
-For brevity, we explain the main idea using an explicit first-order method, although implicit scheme of arbitrary approximation order can be used.
+For brevity, we explain the main idea using an explicit first-order method, although a scheme of arbitrary approximation order can be used.
+Furthermore, some implicit schemes can also be used as will be shown below.

-We introduce a uniform Cartesian mesh in the velocity space:
+Without loss of generality, we consider a uniform Cartesian grid in the velocity space with the following nodes:

-The integrals in the velocity space are replaced by the 2nd order quadrature formula:
+where $\Delta \xi$ is the step in the velocity grid.
+In general, the one dimensional grids in each dimension can be different and nonuniform.
+The integrals in the velocity space for any function $g$ are approximated by the 2nd order quadrature formula: